elaine17016/2025-NTHU-BCI-final-project/README.md

 BCI (Brain-Computer Interface), this technology holds great potential for assisting individuals with physical disabilities, particularly through the use of MI (Motor Imagery).
 While MI-BCI systems often require extensive user training, we explore whether DL (Deep Learning) can improve signal recognition, especially for inefficient users, thereby enhancing the overall effectiveness and accessibility of MI-based BCI applications.

+This study focuses on developing and evaluating more effective classification techniques for differentiating between left-hand and right-hand motor imagery tasks.

 ## 2. Data Collection

 **Dataset:** The BCI Competition IV – Dataset 2a